Are You Looking for a High-Growth Dividend Stock?

-Headquartered in Bethesda, Lockheed Martin (LMT) is an Aerospace stock that has seen a price change of -8.38% so far this year.
-Currently paying a dividend of $2.4 per share, the company has a dividend yield of 2.69%.
-In comparison, the Aerospace - Defense industry's yield is 0.82%, while the S&P 500's yield is 2%.
+Headquartered in New York, MetLife (MET) is a Finance stock that has seen a price change of -24.97% so far this year.
+The insurer is currently shelling out a dividend of $0.5 per share, with a dividend yield of 3.68%.
+This compares to the Insurance - Multi line industry's yield of 2.36% and the S&P 500's yield of 1.81%.

-Looking at dividend growth, the company's current annualized dividend of $9.60 is up 6.7% from last year.
-Lockheed Martin has increased its dividend 5 times on a year-over-year basis over the last 5 years for an average annual increase of 10.18%.
+Looking at dividend growth, the company's current annualized dividend of $2 is up 1% from last year.
+In the past five-year period, MetLife has increased its dividend 5 times on a year-over-year basis for an average annual increase of 4.54%.
 Future dividend growth will depend on earnings growth as well as payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-Right now, Lockheed's payout ratio is 44%, which means it paid out 44% of its trailing 12-month EPS as dividend.
+MetLife's current payout ratio is 29%.
+This means it paid out 29% of its trailing 12-month EPS as dividend.

-Earnings growth looks solid for LMT for this fiscal year.
-The Zacks Consensus Estimate for 2020 is $24.05 per share, with earnings expected to increase 9.57% from the year ago period.
+Earnings growth looks solid for MET for this fiscal year.
+The Zacks Consensus Estimate for 2023 is $8.29 per share, which represents a year-over-year growth rate of 21.02%.

-Big, established firms that have more secure profits are often seen as the best dividend options, but it's fairly uncommon to see high-growth businesses or tech start-ups offer their stockholders a dividend.
+For instance, it's a rare occurrence when a tech start-up or big growth business offers their shareholders a dividend.
+It's more common to see larger companies with more established profits give out dividends.
 During periods of rising interest rates, income investors must be mindful that high-yielding stocks tend to struggle.
-With that in mind, LMT is a compelling investment opportunity.
+With that in mind, MET is a compelling investment opportunity.
 Not only is it a strong dividend play, but the stock currently sits at a Zacks Rank of 3 (Hold).

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report